dzchoi/Allow-WiFi-temporarily-for-kids/README.md

 Copy the attached `reward.wifi` onto your Asus-Merlin router, give it the execute permission, and run it on root shell like:
 ```
-# ./reward.wifi device-name 60
+# ./reward.wifi device_name 60
 ```
-- The `device-name` is the name of a registered device with its mac address on your router.
+- The `device_name` is the name of a registered device with its mac address on your router.
 You may already have registered many devices for WiFi mac filtering or static IP allocation.
+You can specify more than one device name using like `"device1|device2"`, which is a regular expression actually.

 - The `60` here means the time in minutes for which to allow WiFi, 25 if omitted.